ksandeep18/ksandeep18/README.md

 # Hi, I'm **Sandeep Kumar** 👋

 I study Mechanical Engineering at NIT Warangal and Data Science at IIT Madras.
-I love building projects that combine hardware and software.
+I love turning ideas into real projects, like building a ToolTracker app for managing  inventory and designing the official ICTSE-2026 website for Mechanical Department NITW.
+Coding, learning, and creating useful things is what drives me every day.

 ---